Skip to content

 Marikana Today and the Role of Germany

 What Thato, Lizeka and Thumeka report is also reflected in the study by Asanda-Jonas Benya and Crispen Chinguno.
-They interviewed many of those affected in Marikana and found that working and living conditions, which were among the reasons for the strikes in 2012, had improved only marginally more than a decade later, and in some cases even worsened.
+They had interviewed numerous people in Marikana and found that working and living conditions, which were one of the reasons for the strikes in 2012, had improved only marginally and in some cases even worsened more than a decade later.

-Since there is almost no metal mining in Germany, PGM is imported on a large scale from abroad.
-In terms of platinum, South Africa is the second most important exporter for Germany.
+Since there is almost no metallic mining in Germany, PGMs are imported on a large scale from abroad.
+With regard to platinum, South Africa is the second most important exporter for Germany.
 In total, more than three quarters of the platinum produced in South Africa is exported.
 BASF, based in Germany, has been one of the largest buyers of South African platinum for years.
 Despite devastating and ongoing human rights violations in PGM mining, such as the Marikana massacre, its production in South Africa has increased significantly in recent years.
-Compared to the previous year, the three largest mining companies Sibanye Stillwater, Anglo American Platinum and Impala Platinum mined more than ten percent more.
+Compared to the previous year, the three largest mining companies Sibanye Stillwater, Anglo American Platinum and Impala Platinum lost more than ten percent more.

 With the announcement of the CRMA, South Africa was also designated as a potential strategic partner of the EU due to its significant role in the production of PGM.